 Homeowners Insurance Benefits

 The type of homeowners policy someone has influences the benefits of their policy.
 Generally speaking, the point of this insurance is to financially protect homeowners from disastrous events that can destroy a home, but it can also protect against theft and liability.

 If you have a mortgage, homeowners insurance may be required by your lender.

 If someone owns a home or a condo, they need some type of insurance coverage to protect themselves from financial hardship.
 Homeowners policies typically include dwelling coverage for the building itself, while condo policies do not.
 Both cover the contents of the home, and may include liability coverage too.
 The average annual cost of a homeowners policy is $1,680, while the average annual condo policy is $429.

 If you need a new homeowners policy, you can turn to SoFi.
-We teamed up with Lemonade to deliver homeowners insurance built for the 21st century — without brokers.
+We teamed up with Experian to deliver homeowners insurance built for the 21st century — without brokers.
 Policies are customizable, and getting a quote online takes just minutes.